-This course is only available for students in the BA Urban Studies programme.
+This course is available for students in the BA Urban Studies programme and to a limited amount of external students.
 This course assumes that the student has taken part in Introduction to Methodology.

 In this course students will get familiar with several types of data collection in the social sciences such as survey-research, participant observation, and conducting interviews and focus groups.
 Students will acquire practical skills of data collection through several assignments that are imbedded in field laboratories (partially outside the university, i.e. in the town of the Hague).

 See tab Additional information for the overview of the programme's general learning outcomes.
 In the assessment methods below is outlined which general learning outcome will be tested through which method.